fldsantos/gitblog/README.md

 **Note:** If you get a permission error, make sure step 1 is completed first!

 ## Troubleshooting

+### _site folder not appearing in repository

+**This is normal!** The `_site/` folder is in `.gitignore` and won't appear in your main branch.
+The files are:
+- Built during the GitHub Actions workflow
+- Deployed to the `gh-pages` branch (check your branches to see it)
+- Served via GitHub Pages at your site URL

+To verify the build worked:
+1. Check the workflow logs in the **Actions** tab
+2. Look for the "Verify build output" step - it will show all created files
+3. Check the `gh-pages` branch in your repository
+4. Visit your GitHub Pages URL: `https://[your-username].github.io/gitblog/`

 ### No static HTML pages created